 The oldest sediments recovered during Leg 207 are early Albian in age.
-At the deepest site of the depth transect (Site 1258), they are represented by organic carbon-rich claystones with phosphatic pebbles.
+In the deepest site of the depth transect (Site 1258), they are represented by organic carbon-rich claystones with phosphatic pebbles.
 Ammonites and microfossils recovered from this interval indicate open marine conditions in a probable epicontinental basin.
 Upslope (at Site 1260), an increase of siliciclastic detritus indicates a sedimentary environment closer to the sediment source.
 Probable tidal flat deposits of unknown age (Albian?), which were deposited in a marginal marine setting, represent the oldest sequence recovered at the shallow end of the transect (Site 1259).
-These deposits suggest that Demerara Rise was a submarine high separated from South America by a shallow marine epicontinental basin as early Cretaceous shallow-water carbonates and Aptian-Albian open marine marls have been recovered in industry wells farther south.
+These deposits suggest that DR-Demerara Rise was a submarine high separated from South America by a shallow marine, marine epicontinental basin as early Cretaceous shallow-water carbonates and Aptian-Albian open marine marls have been recovered in industry wells further farther south (reference to be added)[Author: Please provide reference.].

-Shallow-water environments are also indicated by marine quartz sandstone with occasional ammonite casts and shell debris recovered at the shallow sites (Sites 1261 and 1259) and at Site 1257, where they unconformably overly middle to upper Albian open marine clays.
-These sandstones are late Albian to upper Cenomanian in age.
+Shallow-water environments are also indicated by marine quartz sandstone with occasional ammonite casts and shell debris recovered in at the shallow sites (Sites 1261 and 1259) and at Site 1257, where they unconformably overly middle to upper Albian open marine clays.
+These sandstones are late Albian to early Cenomanian in age.

-Black shale deposition at Demerara Rise started in the middle Albian at the deep end of the transect.
-At this location, they are overlain by a lower-middle Cenomanian sequence of storm-induced layers intercalated within black shales, which might be laterally equivalent to the quartz sandstone upslope.
-No upper Albian sediments have been identified.
-Elsewhere, middle-late Cenomanian black shales overlie a prominent unconformity that separates them from the underlying Albian-lower Cenomanian clays and sandstones, which represent the synrift deposits on Demerara Rise.
+Black shale deposition at DR-Demerara Rise started in the middle Albian at the deep end of the transect.
+At this location, they are overlain by a lower to-lower-middle Cenomanian sequence of storm-storm-induced layers intercalated within black shales, which might be laterally equivalent to the quartz sandstone upslope.
+No late-upper Albian sediments have been identified.
+Elsewhere, middle to-middle- late Cenomanian black shales overly-overlie a prominent unconformity that separates them from the underlying Albian to early-Albian-lower Cenomanian clays and sandstones, which represent the synrift deposits on DRDemerara Rise.

-Cyclic successions of middle-upper Cenomanian organic matter-rich black shale with abundant phosphatic pebbles and fish remains and laminated foraminiferal packstone are believed to represent the first shallow hemipelagic sediments on Demerara Rise.
-They reflect high surface water productivity and dysoxic bottom water conditions.
-The thickness of the Cenomanian sequence on Demerara Rise changes greatly (8-80 m).
-This may be the result of either varying subsidence histories of different small slope basins or the middle-early Turonian sea level rise and the consequent transgressive onlap.
+Cyclic successions of middle/upper Cenomanian organic matter__rich black shale with abundant phosphatic pebbles and fish remains and laminated foraminiferal packstone are believed to represent the first shallow hemipelagic sediments on Demerara Rise.
+They reflect high surface water productivity and dysoxic bottom_bottom water conditions.
+The thickness of the Cenomanian sequence on DR-Demerara Rise changes greatly (8 to 8_80 m).
+This may be the result of either varying subsidence histories of different small slope basins or the middle to middle early Turonian sea sea level rise and the consequent transgressive onlap.
 However, the onset of black shale deposition at the shallow sites dates late Cenomanian.
-There, very dark TOC-rich shales yield very reduced planktonic faunas and calcareous nannoplankton of the genus Ephrolitus, which indicate a very shallow marine to lagoonal setting.
+There, very dark, dark TOC-rich shales yield very reduced planktonic faunas and calcareous nannoplankton of the genus Ephrolitus, which indicate a very shallow marine to lagoonal setting.

-High-productivity conditions, probably related to local upwelling, continued until the Coniacian with most extreme conditions during the OAE 2.
+High-High-productivity conditions, probably related to local upwelling, continued until the Coniacian with most extreme conditions during the Oceanic Anoxic Event OAE 2.
 Clayey bentonite layers indicate the proximity of volcanoes.
 Occasional glauconite-rich horizons are interpreted as either an oxygenation event or resulting from reduced sedimentation rates or both.
-Debris flow deposits, slumped intervals, and condensed horizons in the upper Turonian-lower Campanian indicate the position of the Leg 207 sites at a steeper slope and with turbulent sedimentary conditions.
-Black shale deposition on Demerara Rise ends in the Santonian-early Campanian.
+Debris flow deposits, slumped intervals, and condensed horizons in the upper Turonian to Turonian-lower Campanian point to the position of the Leg 207 sites at a steeper slope and with turbulent sedimentary conditions.
+Black shale deposition on DR-Demerara Rise ends in the Santonian to Santonian-early Campanian.